 All of these endeavors to define a geodetic datum are targeted toward the horizontal geodetic datum (i.e., for horizontal geodetic control).
-We will provide a more systematic definition of the geodetic datum and try to relate these to those of reference systems and frames given earlier.
+A more systematic definition of the geodetic datum is given below with an attempt to relate this to the definition of reference systems and frames given earlier in Section 1.2.
 The NGS definition, in fact, provides a reasonably good basis.
 Thus: